icon-project/community/guidelines/technical/software-development-guidelines.md

 ## Code Formatting

 Projects should adopt a code format style and adhere to it from project inception to maintain consistency in readability in the codebase.
+The adopted code format style should be explicitly stated somewhere in the project, such as the CONTRIBUTING.md file.

-Projects should use one of the following styles:
+We recommend using one of the following styles:

 * [Google (multiple languages)](https://google.github.io/styleguide/)
 * [Uber's style guide for Golang](https://github.com/uber-go/guide/blob/master/style.md)